Best & Worst Jeep Compass Years

 Infotainment system malfunctions were frequent complaints, including radio screen issues and sporadic warning light illuminations.

-While seeing some enhancements in the 2022 Jeep Compass, there are still reported issues with the “auto-dim” feature and forward collision warning malfunctions.
+While seeing some improvements in the 2022 Jeep Compass, there are still recorded issues with the “auto-dim” feature and forward collision warning malfunctions.

 The 2018 Jeep Compass was subject to significant recalls, including voltage regulator failures leading to stalling, insufficient coating on rear brake caliper pistons, and lower control arm separation issues.

-The 2018 and 2022 Compass models were also recalled for instrument panel illumination failures, indicating continuing electrical system dependability issues.
+The 2018 and 2022 Compass models were also recalled for instrument panel illumination failures, indicating ongoing electrical system reliability issues.

 These years, marked by these significant issues, make them less desirable for buyers seeking a reliable and hassle-free ownership experience.